3 Sponsored Online Programs Available

 Common Coursework for an Online Masters in Forensic Science

-Courses in a masters in forensic science degree program are generally designed to assist students in the development of a firm foundation in the sciences.
+Courses in a masters in forensic psychology degree program are generally designed to assist students in the development of a firm foundation in the sciences.
 Students in an online masters in forensic science have the opportunity to build on that foundation to enhance their abilities to be effective in the collection, protection, and analysis of material of evidentiary value.
 Classes tend to focus on the physical and life sciences, mathematics, and communications skills.
 General overviews of concepts in criminal justice may also be included to round out and connect the core curriculum to likely avenues students may pursue after earning a Masters in forensic science.
 Some examples of possible coursework in these degree programs may include:[i]

 - Forensic science